- Stunning acceleration off the line

 The 75D promises 0-62mph in 6.0 seconds (259 miles range), and while the 100D also records the same 4.8 seconds as the 90D, the range increases to 351 miles.
 Buyers can step up to the P100D, which includes the Ludicrous Speed Upgrade.

-It promises an astonishing 2.9 seconds 0-60mph time and just 1.4 seconds to accelerate from 45-65mph, with a range of 336 miles, assuming it’s being driven gently.
+It promises an astonishing 2.9-second 0-60mph time and takes just 1.4 seconds to accelerate from 45-65mph, with a range of 336 miles, assuming it’s being driven gently.

 Ultimately, the 90D’s performance is more than adequate, with very strong acceleration even at high motorway cruising speeds, and excellent mid-range flexibility for safe overtaking.

 All models are capable of 155mph, except the entry-level 75D, with a maximum of 130mph.

 Regenerative braking helps to restore some battery charge, by capturing energy usually lost as a car slows down.
 This means that quite small lifts off the throttle feel like braking in a normal car.
 The effect can feel quite unnatural at first, but is easy to acclimatise to.

 - All-wheel drive traction is impressive

 - Over-eager traction control cuts power too soon